MatValdejao/movie-mate/README.md

 # Movie Mate

-## Description
+## Summary

-Movie Mate a search application that allows users to input a movie title and get brief information about the plot, cast, awards won, and reviews.
+Often times, when discussing movies with friends, we forget many details such as actor names.
+Other times, we are thinking about watching a movie but want to better undstand what they are about and the reviews about the movie.
+Movie Mate is movie search application that allows users to input a movie title and get brief information about the plot, cast, awards won, and reviews.
+The app stores previous searches in local storage.

-The app also stores the user’s previous searches so that the user can revisit them if needed.

 ## User Story